post updated to consider Special Edition, recent Unofficial Skyrim Patch changes, and edited to be more concise

 1. Ebony Blade made improvable at smithy (v1.0)

 A player offered a similar argument about this change on AFK Mods, and Arthmoor replied the decision was not about balance and cited the tips shown during the loading screen as reason for the change.
 The tip states, “Any weapon or piece of armor can be improved at a smithy, regardless of the material type or the smith’s skill or perks.
 Smithing perks increase how much the item is improved.”
+This tip reminds players that the perk isn’t required to improve the relevant item.

 If there’s a problem here at all it is with the wording of the tip.